 - Meaningful Name: They boast descent from the Grey King's leal eldest brother.

-- Massive Numbered Siblings: Gorold has had ten daughters and three sons.
+- Massive Numbered Siblings: Gorold has had twelve daughters and three sons.

 - Same-Sex Triplets: Gorold's three sons, Greydon, Gormond, and Gran.
 They are identical as well, with most people having a hard time telling them apart.